mlpack/benchmarks/README.md

 ## Running the scripts

 #### Benchmarking and save the Output
 By default running the benchmarks will produce some logging to standard out.
-To save the results in the databse, set the `LOG` flag.
+To save the results in the database, set the `LOG` flag.
 If you wanted to run all scripts and save the output in the database located in the reports directory use the following command line:

     $ make run LOG=True

 #### Benchmarking a Single Method

 If you are making changes to any of the scripts, or if you simply want to benchmark a single method, you can benchmark the method with the `METHODBLOCK` flag.
-For example, if you only wanted to benchmark all K-Means scripts use the following command line:
+For example, if you only want to benchmark all K-Means scripts use the following command line:

     $ make run METHODBLOCK=KMEANS